protieusz/FlappyBallz/README.md

 # FlappyBallz
-FlappyBallz, a variant mod of the famoun Eek custom keyboard by Klackygears.
+**FlappyBallz**, a variant mod of the famoun Eek custom keyboard by **Klackygears**.
 90 degrees, 36 keys angled layout with a 25mm trackball.
-Thanks to HA HA HA of 40's Discord channel for the chosen name.
+Thanks to **HA HA HA** of 40's Discord channel for the chosen name.

 # Description
-FlappyBallz was blessed by Klackgears who originally designed the EEK!
+**FlappyBallz** was blessed by **Klackgears** who originally designed the EEK!
 Here are the list of heavy mods done to the orignal design:

--PCB outline was extracted from combined Kicad PCB file and DXF files from Klackgears' respository.
+-PCB outline was extracted from combined Kicad PCB file and DXF files from **Klackgears'** respository.
 PCB is powered by RP2040 CORE-A mcu smd soldered.
 USB C port along with the 5.1K resistors, ESD and a fuse is position at the Eek moutpiece area.
 PCB is not ground copper fill in order to facilitate easier hot plate solder and or if needed hand soldering.
 PCB is ordered from JLCPCB (July 19, 2024) and I will do my own PCBA on a hot plate.
 As always my PCB designs are all done on EasyEDA.

--Eek silkscreen better version was provided by Klackgears and was used for the top and bottom silkscreen on the PCB.
+-Eek silkscreen better version was provided by **Klackgears** and was used for the top and bottom silkscreen on the PCB.
 The head and body of the Eek silkscreen was also use to extrude so that it looks 3D on the case design.

 -PMW3360 sensor footprint is added to the center ish of the head area below the mouth.